Skip To Main Content

 Course Description

-This course focuses on basic anatomy and physiology as the theory basis for structures and processes related to health and disease.
-This course uses the body systems approach and the basic levels of organization found within the human body to study the effects of disease on each body system and on the body as a whole.
+This course provides a foundational understanding of basic anatomy and physiology as the theoretical framework for exploring human structure and function in relation to health and disease.
+Utilizing a body-systems approach, the course examines the levels of organization within the human body and the impact of disease processes on individual systems as well as the body as a whole.

 Course Title: Pharmacology